-INCEPT 2.0 is an online, interactive collective evaluation resource that provides organisations with some consistent measures and avenues for shared data collection in prevention of family violence and all forms of violence against women.
-The aim of INCEPT 2.0 is to create a platform for shared evaluation in prevention of violence against women and gender equity work.
+INCEPT 2.0 is an online, interactive collective evaluation resource.
+It provides consistent measures and approaches to shared data collection around preventing family violence and all forms of violence against women, and gender equity (GE).
+It aims to create a platform for shared evaluation of projects addressing these issues.

-Counting on change , a first attempt to enable consistency in monitoring and evaluation of prevention of family violence, acknowledges that one of the key challenges for tracking progress in prevention of family violence is the absence of data collection mechanisms (Our Watch, 2017).
+Counting on change , a national guide for facilitating consistent monitoring and evaluation of family violence prevention, recognises that one of the key challenges to tracking progress in this area is the absence of data collection mechanisms (Our Watch, 2017).

-While recently monitoring indicators have been developed at a National level, there remains no minimum data set requirement for monitoring prevention of violence against women across States and Territories in Australia.
+While monitoring indicators have been developed recently at a national level, there is no minimum data set requirement for monitoring prevention of violence against women (PVAW) across Australian states and territories.

-There is limited local level guidance on how to apply population level indicators to prevention of violence against women projects.
-INCEPT 2.0 provides some example indicators based on the setting and approach of the prevention work occurring.
-The INW PCP Prevention Alliance and other organisations are currently testing the platform to ensure it meets local practice needs for prevention work.
+Additionally, there is limited local level guidance on how to apply population level indicators to projects and a lack of evaluation resources and support for practitioners.
+INCEPT 2.0 provides some example indicators based on different project settings and approaches.
+The INW PCP Prevention Alliance and other organisations are currently testing the platform to ensure it meets local practice needs.